This blog post answers the question should thyroid remedies include a gluten and wheat free foods lifestyle.

 Gut infections due to candida or small intestinal bacterial overgrowth (SIBO) lead to an imbalance of bacteria in the microbiome and result in leaky gut.
 These often occur due to nutrient-depleted diet, chronic stress, and medications such as antibiotics, steroids, and birth control pills (7).

-While this barrier is the first line of defense, the body’s immune system provides other avenues of defense when the gut is compromised.
-When it detects a foreign invader the immune system will produce an immune response in the form of mucus, antibodies, and immunoglobulins (7).
+This barrier is the first line of defense, however, the body’s immune system will provide other avenues of defense when the gut is compromised.
+If the body detects a foreign invader, the immune system will produce an immune response in the form of mucus, antibodies, and immunoglobulins (7).

 Once the gut becomes compromised it can set off a chain reaction of immune responses which can lead to autoimmune diseases such as inflammatory bowel disease (IBD), celiac disease (CD), autoimmune hepatitis, type 1 diabetes (DM1), multiple sclerosis (MS), and systemic lupus erythematosus (SLE) (7).